KI7MT/wspr-ai-lite/README.md

 - QSO-like reciprocal reports
 - Hourly activity heatmaps & yearly unique counts
 - Works on **Windows, Linux, macOS** — no heavy server required.

 ---

-## Key Features
-- Local DuckDB storage with efficient ingest + caching
-- Streamlit UI for interactive exploration
-- Distance/DX analysis with Maidenhead grid conversion
-- QSO-like reciprocal finder with configurable time window

----

-## Fast Performance
-- Columnar Storage: DuckDB is a columnar database, which allows for better data compression and faster query execution.
-- Vectorization: processes data in batches, optimized CPU usage, significantly faster than traditional OLTP databases.

----

-## Ease of Use
-- Simple Installation: DuckDB can be installed with just a few lines of code, and on any platform.
-- In-Process Operation: It runs within as a host application, eliminating network latency and simplifying data access.

----